pimarc/pms50-gns530/readme.md

 The METAR page provides a menu to get your origin or destination METARs in a fast way.

 For refreshing, press the ENT button.

+Optionally, the METAR data can be decoded.
+In order to activate this feature, you must set the "metar_decode" entry to "on" in the config file.

 You can select any airport.
 Selecting an airport can be done directly from the METAR page but also from the map page in cursor mode or from the flight plan (ENT key).